-Targeted RNA Fusion Panels
+Targeted RNA Fusion Panel Tests

-- I. RNA specific fusion panels with 5-50 genes performed on peripheral blood, bone marrow or solid tumors (81449, 81451) are considered medically necessary when: - A. The member/enrollee has a diagnosis of or is undergoing workup for: - 1.
-Adult or pediatric acute lymphoblastic leukemia (ALL), OR - 2.
-Glioma, OR - 3.
-Histiocytosis, OR - 4.
-Sarcoma, OR
+- I. RNA specific fusion panel tests with 5-50 genes performed on peripheral blood, bone marrow or solid tumors (81449, 81451) are considered medically necessary when: - A. The member/enrollee is undergoing workup for adult or pediatric acute lymphoblastic leukemia (ALL), OR - B. The member/enrollee has a diagnosis of glioma, OR

-- B. The member/enrollee has a gastrointestinal stromal tumor, AND - 1.
-The tumor is negative for KIT and PDGFRA somatic mutations, OR - C. The member/enrollee has non-small cell lung cancer, AND - DNA based NGS tumor profiling was negative for actionable mutations, OR - D. The member/enrollee has a metastatic or advanced solid tumor, AND - 1.
+- C. The member/enrollee is undergoing workup for histiocytosis, OR - D. The member/enrollee is undergoing workup for a sarcoma, OR - E. The member/enrollee has a gastrointestinal stromal tumor, AND - 1.
+The tumor is negative for KIT and PDGFRA somatic mutations, OR - F. The member/enrollee has non-small cell lung cancer, AND - DNA based NGS tumor profiling was negative for actionable mutations, OR - G. The member/enrollee has a metastatic or advanced solid tumor, AND - 1.
 There is a fusion-targeted therapy with regulatory approval for that cancer type, OR - 2.
 DNA-based panel testing was negative for oncogenic driver mutations. - II.
-RNA specific fusion panels (81449, 81451) are considered investigational for all other indications.
+RNA specific fusion panel tests (81449, 81451) are considered investigational for all other indications

-Broad RNA Fusion Panels
+Broad RNA Fusion Panel Tests